mnick/wmgo/README.md

 # wmgo
-wmgo is a dmenu-based launcher for EWMH compatible window managers (e.g. awesome wm, XMonad, OpenBox, i3, ...). wmgo offers two main features:
+wmgo is a dmenu-based launcher for EWMH compatible window managers like awesome wm, XMonad, OpenBox, or i3.

+wmgo offers two main features:
 * Switching to currently opened windows via matching the window's title
 * Executing desktop files or binaries in $PATH via